-Issue Emergency Regulation Section Proposed Revision Item page #

-identified as a CSI

-or a TSI high school

-pursuant to the

-provisions of this

-section, such district

-shall designate one

-or more high school

-superintendents in

-each such borough

-to carry out the

-requirements of this

-section applicable

-to a Target District

-within such

-borough; except

-that the Chancellor

-of the city school district of the city of

-New York may

-petition the

-Commissioner to

-aggregate the

-performance of

-transfer high

-schools citywide

-and to designate

-one or more high

-school

-superintendents to

-carry out the

-requirements

-applicable to a

-Target District for

-such schools.

-N-Size for Core In order to be 100.21(b)(1)(xvii) A Core Subject 47

-Subject assigned a Core Performance Index

-Performance Subject will be computed if an

-Index (i.e., the Performance Index, accountability group

-Index based on an accountability has for the current

-the performance in subgroup must in year and prior year

-ELA, math, and science of the current school combined a minimum of 15 results for

-continuously year and prior school year continuously enrolled

-enrolled tested combined have a students and these

-GIIIOIIGU IGSIGU COMBINEU HAVE A Students and these
+Issue Emergency Regulation Section Proposed Revision Item page # identified as a CSI or a TSI high school pursuant to the provisions of this section, such district shall designate one or more high school superintendents in each such borough to carry out the requirements of this section applicable to a Target District within such borough; except that the Chancellor of the city school district of the city of New York may petition the Commissioner to aggregate the performance of transfer high schools citywide and to designate one or more high school superintendents to carry out the requirements applicable to a Target District for such schools.
+N-Size for Core Subject Performance Index (i.e., the Index based on the performance in ELA, math, and science of continuously enrolled tested In order to be assigned a Core Subject Performance Index, an accountability subgroup must in the current school year and prior school year combined have a 100.21(b)(1)(xvii) A Core Subject Performance Index will be computed if an accountability group has for the current year and prior year combined a minimum of 15 results for continuously enrolled students and these 47

-Issue Emergency Regulation Section Proposed Revision Item page # elementary and middle school students).
+Issue Emergency Regulation Section Proposed Revision ltem page # elementary and middle school students).
 In some schools, there are accountability groups that meet the n-size requirement for assignment of a Weighted Average Achievement Level to an accountability group but do not have sufficient results to assign a Core Subject Performance Level.
-In some of these cases, assignment of a Core Subject Performance Level will increase the accountability group's Composite Performance Level will increase the accountability group's Composite Performance Level, because the group's Core Subject Performance Level is higher than the school's Weighted Average Achievement Level.
-N-Size for minimum of 30 students results for continuously enrolled students.
-100.21(b)(1)(xvii) results equal at least 50% of the results for the subgroup on the Weighted Average Achievement Index (i.e., the Index that uses as the denominator the greater of the number of continuously enrolled students who participated in the state assessments or 95% of continuously enrolled students).
+In some of these cases, assignment of a Core Subject Performance Level will increase the accountability group's Composite Performance Level, because the group's Core Subject Performance Level is higher than the school's Weighted Average Achievement Level.
+N-Size for To be assigned a 100.21(b)(1)(xvii) results equal at least 50% of the results for the subgroup on the Weighted Average Achievement Index (i.e., the Index that uses as the denominator the greater of the number of continuously enrolled students who participated in the state assessments or 95% of continuously enrolled students).
 For example, if there are 40 results for the Weighted Average Achievement Index, a Core Subject Performance Index would be assigned if there are at least 20 results for continuously enrolled tested students.
 47 Graduation Rate Indicator.
-In many schools, there are sufficient student results for an accountability Composite Performance Level, an accountability subgroup must in the current school year and prior 100.21(0)(1)(XVII) the number of Composite Performance Index results for a high school accountability group is equal to or 7,
+In many schools, there are sufficient student results for an accountability Composite Performance Level, an accountability subgroup must in the current school year and prior the number of Composite Performance Index results for a high school accountability group is equal to or 47